-It’s because of incredible minds like Cole and Dickie’s that we have courses like Ship 30 for 30 to use as a point of reference and inspiration for other budding founders in the space.
+It's because of incredible minds like Cole and Dickie's that we have courses like Ship 30 for 30 to use as a point of reference and inspiration for any other writers and budding founders interested in the space.
 Check out their Free Digital Writing Course to get started on your own writing journey today.

 The Learning Community Playbook delivers actionable insights, innovative frameworks, and valuable strategies to spark engagement, nurture growth, and foster deeper connections.
 Access this resource and start building a vibrant learning ecosystem today!